luwo9/bomberman_rl/README.md

 # bomberman_rl
-Setup for a project/competition amongst students to train a winning Reinforcement Learning agent for the classic game Bomberman.
+Fork of the Bomberman reinforcement learning repo, code for a custom agent is to be added.

 ## Installation